BitCurator/bitcurator-nlp-gentm/README.md

 $ python bcnlp_tm.py
 ```

 * The results based on the text extracted from your specified file types and processed using pyLDAvis will appear automatically in a browser window.
-When finished viewing, you can terminate the server in the existing terminal by typing "Cntrl-X" followed by "Cntrl-C".
+When finished viewing, you can terminate the server in the existing terminal by typing "Ctrl-X" followed by "Ctrl-C".

 * Additional usage notes

 Additional adjustments can be performed with command-line flags.
 * --topics: number of topics (default 10)
-* --tm: topic modeling tool (default graphlab).
-Options are gensim or graphlab
+* --tm: topic modeling tool (default gensim).
+(Graphlab option disabled due to licensing restrictions)
 * --infile: file source: if the --infile option is not used, the disc image(s) listed in the configuration
 file will be extracted.
 Use --infile to specify a directory instead.
 * --config: configuration file (default bntm_config.txt in main directory) - specify file path for alternate configuration file